-Engineering Graphics I 2221 1 9-12 None This course is an introduction to the language of technical drawing.
-Students will learn the basic functions of the Solidworks parametric solid modeling software including the creation of 3D Models and assembly of models.
-Christian values and ethics will be demonstrated, emphasized, and expected.
+Engineering Graphics I 2221 1 9-12 None Students will learn the basic functions of the Solidworks parametric solid modeling software, including the creation of 3D Models and assembly of models.
+Students develop problem solving skills and apply their God-given gifts to produce excellent work.
 Engineering Graphics II 2251 1 9-12 Engineering Graphics I This course is a continuation of and builds on the skills developed in Engineering Graphics.
-Using the SolidWorks parametric solid modeling software students further their knowledge and skills of 3D modeling including the generation of model and assembly drawings.
-Christian values and ethics will be demonstrated, emphasized, and expected.
-Introduction to Computer Science 2226 1 9-12 None This course is aimed at exposing students to the world of coding, the language of the future used in every piece of technology.
+Using the SolidWorks parametric solid modeling software, students further their knowledge and skills of 3D modeling, including the generation of model and assembly drawings.
+Students develop problem solving skills and apply their God-given gifts to produce excellent work.
+Introduction to Computer Science 2226 1 9-12 None This course is aimed at exposing students to the world of coding, the language of the future.
 Students with no previous coding background can learn how to code in a fun and accessible way.
-Through a series of learning modules including example code, video tutorials, quizzes, programming challenges, and applied programming exercises, this course teaches the foundations of computer science.
-The course equips students with the programming fundamentals to learn any programming language and focuses on the problem solving and critical thinking skills required to properly code-skills that will benefit students in all of their future endeavors.
-Attention is given to Christian ethics as they relate to computer use, hacking, global impacts, and integrity.
-Technology Internship 9106 1 10-12 Recommenda tion from a staff member The SCHS Technology Internship is an opportunity to teach students how to perform basic technology troubleshooting tasks at SC.
-They will learn customer service skills as well as how to diagnose problems and discover solutions.
-Working at out of school events will be required and will help with practical experience in the A/V field.
+Students will be equipped with programming fundamentals to learn any programming language, focusing on problem solving and critical thinking skills - skills that will benefit students in all of their future endeavors.
+Students will learn why it's important for Christians to be excellent programmers and put their knowledge into practice.
+Students enrolling in this course should feel competent in their current math abilities.
+Technology Internship 9106 1 10-12 Recommenda tion from a staff member The SCHS Technology Internship is an opportunity for students to develop problem solving skills to perform basic technology troubleshooting tasks at SC.
+They acquire basic customer service skills as well as how to diagnose Chromebook and printer issues and determine solutions.
+Operating the sound board, lights, and video equipment for chapels and out-of-school events will be required.